WipadaChan/pbi_demo_repo/Real Time Dashboard with Azure Databrick/README.md

   .start().awaitTermination()
   )
 ```
-With this call fucntion in ForeachBatch, you will see aggreagation result print out in your notebook and see how microbatch concept work in Spark Structure Streaming.
+With this call fucntion in ForeachBatch, you will see aggreagation result print out in your notebook and see how microbatch concept work in Spark Structured Streaming.

 ### Step 5.
 Comparing the different when we add a Checkpoint ()
 Define path location where you want to store check point.
 It can be local DBFS path or Azure storage account.